alexbenko/alexanderbenko.dev/README.md

 <img src="/speed_test.png"></img>

 <p>Using Next.js's Image Optimization Plugin, I was able to self host my images and did not use an external host.</p>
 <p>Like every software project I find a new idea/concept to implement so I can get more comfortable with it.
-This time is was using React Hooks instead of using a stateful component.</p>
+This time is was using React Hooks instead of using a class component.</p>